Go to contents

 9

-Transfer the meringue into a pastry bag with a decorative tip of your choice, the one used in this recipe is a closed star no.11.
+Transfer the meringue to a pastry bag with a decorative tip of your choice; the one used in this recipe is a closed star tip, size 11.

 10